 - If your dog loves toys, bring 3-5 toys of equal, highest value (we’ll search for 1 toy and reward with the other).
 If you start training your dog with only 1 toy, it will be far more difficult to succeed, so please bring several toys.

 - Please leave your dog in your vehicle and come in to talk before the start of class.
 Dogs must be crated or in cars between searches, so the won’t disturb other teams while working.

-For all of our nosework lessons, the target odor will be Wintergreen/Birch/Anise/Clove cocktail, unless otherwise stated.
-This will cover you for most beginning level nosework competitions.
+For all nosework lessons, the target odor will be a cocktail of all 6 CKC scents (Wintergreen/Birch/Anise/Clove/Pine/Cypress), unless otherwise stated.

 SCENT DOG TRAINING RULES